 Andrei Iagaru: Thank you, Dr. Koo, and thank you to the panel for the invitation.
 I'm honored to be part of the group, and I look forward to our conversation.
 2020 has been a terrible year in so many ways for us at Stanford, in particular, because we lost a really good colleague, mentor, friend, and the reason why many of us chose nuclear medicine.
 So I'm dedicating this talk in honor of Sam.

-Despite all the bad things that happened in 2020, 2020 is also a year with significant progress in the field of molecular imaging and theranostics for prostate cancer.
+Despite all the bad things that happened in 2020, 2020 is also a year with significant progress in the field of molecular imaging and theragnostics for prostate cancer.
 So I'm going to spend a little bit at the beginning presenting what molecular imaging can do overall in this field.
-But then the most important part of our talk will be focused on PyL.
+But then the most important part of the talk will be focused on DCFPyL.

 I borrowed this slide, and I added at the bottom where I think that there are opportunities for us to have an impact.
-So at the early stages prior to diagnosis, prior to surgery, prior to focus treatment such as HIFU or HDR brachytherapy, I think that the combination of MRI with its unique anatomical abilities to identify soft tissue disease combined with PET/MRI will be uniquely positioned to help.
+So at the early stages prior to diagnosis, prior to surgery, prior to focused treatment such as HIFU or HDR brachytherapy, I think that the combination of MRI with its unique anatomical abilities to identify soft tissue disease with PET in PET/MRI will be uniquely positioned to help.

-And for the general public who perhaps did not see some of these machines, this is how PET/MR, PET/CT, or a SPECT/CT look like.
-They combine the anatomical information from MRI/CT with the function information from PET, all in one exam.
+And for the general public who perhaps did not see some of these machines, this is how PET/MR, PET/CT, or SPECT/CT look like.
+They combine the anatomical information from MRI/CT with the functional information from PET or SPECT, all in one exam.
 We see images co-registered, and in the case of PET/MRI, truly simultaneously acquired.

 As far as nuclear medicine and prostate cancer, let's not forget that we still have FDG and sodium fluoride.
-These are the workhorses in many of the clinics in the United States.
-Although FDG is only useful in advanced cases or in cases of aggressive prostate cancer, it's something that can be useful.
-It's also cheap compared to other tracers and the same for sodium fluoride.
-So we have access to this therapy approved, and in certain patients, they make perfect sense to be used.
+FDG is the workhorse in many of the Nuclear Medicine clinics in the United States.
+Although FDG is only utilized in advanced cases or in cases of aggressive prostate cancer, it's something that can be useful.
+It's also cheap compared to other tracers and the same is true for for sodium fluoride.
+So we have access to these FDA-approved, and in certain patients, they make perfect sense to be used.

-Fluciclovine, commercial name Axumin®, has been introduced after the approval in 2016.
-We targeted amino acids and it's not specific for prostate cancer.
-This amino acid of expression is not in other instances as well.
-But this is the normal bowel distribution.
-You start imaging really soon after the injections, three to five minutes later, to avoid uptaking skeletal muscles later on.
+Fluciclovine, commercial name Axumin®, has been introduced clinically after the FDA approval in 2016.
+It targets amino acids transporters and it is not specific for prostate cancer.
+This amino acid transporters expression is increased in other instances as well.
+This is the normal biodistribution.
+You start imaging really soon after the injection, three to five minutes later, to avoid uptake in skeletal muscles later on.
 It has liver metabolism.
 It has uptake in the pancreas.
 It has the advantage of minimal excretion in the urine, so the pelvis can be easily evaluated.
-It has bone marrow uptake at low grade and a few other areas of uptake as illustrated here.
+It has low grade bone marrow uptake and a few other areas of uptake as illustrated here.

 Fluciclovine has been very useful since its introduction in 2016.
-Here are different patterns of disease presence on the left, nodal disease in the pelvis, in the middle, nodal disease extending in the retroperitoneum as well as the bone metastasis in the right femoral head.
-And then the example on the right, extensive bony metastasis of this patient.
-So there are publications indicating that fluciclovine will not compete with PSMA, will not be as sensitive, as accurate.
+Here are different patterns of disease recurrence: on the left, nodal disease in the pelvis, in the middle, nodal disease extending in the retroperitoneum as well as the bone metastasis in the right femoral head.
+And then the example on the right, extensive bony metastasis in this patient.
+There are publications indicating that fluciclovine will not compete with PSMA, will not be as sensitive, as accurate.
 But I do maintain that in selected patients, Axumin® will continue to be useful.

-This is our experience from a paper under review currently.
-165 patients who were referred to our institution after the approval.
+This is our experience from a paper under review currently (now published) evaluating 165 patients who were referred to our institution for axumin after the approval.
 And you will see what's interesting the mean PSA is quite low, actually.
-It's 3.1, which tells me that our referring physicians, courtesy of many presentations at meetings and the published data, are sending these patients to us earlier when chemical recurrence is suspected.
-So we have cases at PSA very, very low as 0.02 is illustrated here, and then they span the entire spectrum of disease from more aggressive to less aggressive.
+It's 3.1, which tells me that our referring physicians, courtesy of many presentations at meetings and the published data, are sending these patients to us earlier when biochemical recurrence is suspected.
+So we have cases at PSA very, very low as 0.02 ng/ml illustrated here, and then they span the entire spectrum of disease from more aggressive to less aggressive.
 What's interesting here, it's the fact that more than half of these patients were scanned on a digital scanner and I will come back to that here.

 And here are a couple of examples.
-This patient who has a medical history as provided here, had rising PSA at the time of the scans, 3.2 nanograms per milliliter, and we identified this area of uptake in the prostate bed.
+This patient who has a medical history as provided here, had rising PSA at the time of the scans, 3.2 ng/ml, and we identified this area of uptake in the prostate bed.
 This was biopsy-proven to be recurrent disease.
 This is another example, one that I used to illustrate that fluciclovine is actually useful.
-This is a low PSA, 1.24.
-And here in the top row, we're able to see tiny pelvic lymph nodes in the obturator space and the peri-rectal fat, as well as a tiny, osteo metastasis in the left patient.
+This is a low PSA, 1.24 ng/ml.
+And here in the top row, we're able to see tiny pelvic lymph nodes in the obturator space and the peri-rectal fat, as well as a tiny, osseous metastasis in the left pelvis.
 So again, not every case looks like this, but there are cases where fluciclovine can be very useful, even at low PSA values.

-But you go to any meeting, whether it's imaging and RSNA just ended last week, but I'm very happy to see that ASCO and AUA, there is a lot of buzz about PSMA and rightfully so.
-Because this is something that I do believe already changed the practice of how these patients' prostate cancer are managed in many places, including in the US, and the future will bring significant improvements in patient care based on this.
+But you go to any meeting, whether it's imaging (and RSNA just ended last week), but I'm very happy to see that at ASCO and AUA, there is a lot of buzz about PSMA and rightfully so.
+Because this is something that I do believe already changed the practice of how these patients' prostate cancers are managed in many places, including in the US, and the future will bring significant improvements in patient care based on this.

-This is a normal biodistribution at my institution.
-We started using PSMA-11 in early 2015, and we switched to PyL in 2018.
-Regardless of the two, the value distribution is very similar with uptake in lacrimal and salivary glands.
+This is a normal biodistribution of agents used at my institution.
+We started using PSMA-11 in early 2015, and we switched to DCFPyL in 2018.
+Regardless of the two, the biodistribution is very similar with uptake in lacrimal and salivary glands.
 And some uptake in the liver and spleen.
 These tracers bind to the kidneys and they're also excreted in the urine.
 That's why we see kidneys and bladder, and there is some uptake in the bowel.
 I acknowledge that other PSMA traces like PSMA-1007 have less renal clearance, which may be advantageous for evaluating the prostate bed.
-However, they do have higher liver uptake and they have a higher rate of false positives reported in the literature.
+However, they do have higher liver uptake and they have a higher rate of false positives as reported in the literature.

-These are patterns of prostate cancer lesions.
+These are patterns of prostate cancer lesions on PSMA imaging.
 So on the left, a few lymph nodes in the pelvis, in the middle, more extensive nodal disease, and then on the right, nodal disease as well as multiple bony metastases.

 And let's take a look at a couple of examples.
 Here is one.
-We always acquire first fast, whole-body PET/MRI to look for distant metastasis.
+We always acquire first fast, whole-body PET/MRI to look for distant metastases.
 And then we do a dedicated PET about 20 minutes at the time when the prostate MR images are acquired.
 The PET is always on in this PET/MR system, so you get high-quality images.
 And these images most of the time are really easy to interpret as it's illustrated here.
 You have two areas of focal uptake in the prostate, in the posterior peripheral zone bilaterally.
-And our surgeons are taking the prostate out, and then they're sent to pathology in a 3-D mold based on the MRI done prior to surgery.
+And our surgeons are taking the prostate out, and then they're sent to pathology in a 3D mold based on the MRI done prior to surgery.
 And then they're sectioned, the cancer is marked, as you can see here, correlating very nicely with imaging.
-And actually, these pathology slides are now sent to path.
+And actually, these pathology slides are now sent to PACS.
 So we have access to imaging from PET, from MR, and after surgery to pathology.
-There's also very interesting work done by some of my colleagues to co-register for biopsy guidance as well as for treatment with high [inaudible] with HDR brachytherapy.
+There's also very interesting work done by some of my colleagues to co-register for biopsy guidance, as well as for treatment planning with high intensity focused ultrasound and with HDR brachytherapy.
 So a lot more to come.

 Now, this is another example.
 Again, easy to interpret images, focal uptake in this case in the right posterior prostate, and it correlates very nicely on pathology with where the cancer was marked by our colleagues.

 But I'm here to talk to you about our experience with 18F-DCFPyl PET at biochemical recurrence of prostate cancer.
 As I indicated earlier, we started using it in 2018 through a research access program through the Prostate Cancer Foundation.
-So I acknowledge their support as well as Progenics' support for this program.
-So the patients have to fit entry criteria, but we waived the professional technical fees, and so there are no charges for this exam at our institution.
+So I acknowledge their support, as well as Progenics' support for this program.
+So the patients have to fit entry criteria, but we waived the professional and technical fees, and so there are no charges sent to patients for this exam at our institution.